xta0/xta0.me/_posts/2025-01-12-GenAI-Stable-Diffusion-CLIP.md

 print(text_embeds) # ([1, 5, 768])
 ```

-For Stable Diffusion 1.5, each token will be encoded as a `768` dimensional vector in the CLIP embedding space.
+For Stable Diffusion 1.5, each token will be encoded as a `768`-dimensional vector in the CLIP embedding space.
 They will be used later in the downstream of the network.

 ## Resources